Gionmattia/Canadata/README.md

 _Congrats, you build the salmon index!_

 **NB2.
 The salmon index is built with a defo size of -k 31.
 This is also applied here.
-You might want to change that value depending on the length of your reads though.**
+You might want to change that value depending on the length of your reads though.
+This pipeline generates FASTQC reports which you can use to that end.**

 ### 3) Tximport.nf